silicondreamer/system-app/README.md

 # system-app
-A Rust test application dependent on wondercli-lib
+A Rust test application dependent on cli-lib